Monday & Tuesday, April 9-10, 2018

 Since that time -- through hundreds of training classes and consulting assignments worldwide -- EduQuest has helped thousands in the medical device, pharmaceutical, biologics, food and tobacco industries better understand FDA expectations, prepare for FDA inspections, resolve FDA enforcement disputes, and upgrade their Quality Systems to world-class standards.

 "Unsolicited plug: EduQuest seminars are excellent!
 If you can attend, you should.
 I've been to several of your seminars over the years, enjoy them, and always leave with a pile of new information."
-(Doug Finner, Elbit Systems, May 2011)
+(Doug Finner, Elbit Systems)

 "This was one of the best courses I have attended -- it was exactly what I needed!"